by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 1. Manual Sick Time Management Processes

 Manual documentation and management typically involve using templates, spreadsheets, and other databases to enter sick time data by hand.
-For instance, payroll staff might use a Sick Time Notification Template to keep staff informed of their existing bank of sick time.
+For instance, payroll staff might use a Sick Time Notification Template to keep employees informed of any existing bank of sick time.
 Accruals would typically be tallied with calculators or in spreadsheets.
 While any sick time information passed from employee time off requests to payroll may be disorganized and come from a variety of sources, such as emails, company forms, and verbal requests.

 Another downside to manual entry is that employers must constantly update existing information in order to stay compliant with Oregon's sick time and leave regulations.
 This method can be cumbersome and somewhat time-consuming.
 It may also lead to costly compliance issues or calculation errors because the various entries are decentralized and therefore don't "talk to each other" to ensure checks and balances take place.